 The Inner Nourish Counseling Story

-Throughout my career I've worked with a large range of clients - from homeless to famous bloggers to stay at home moms.
+Throughout my career over the past 7 years I've worked with a large range of clients - from homeless to famous bloggers to stay at home moms.
 While I've learned something from each of my beloved clients, I feel the most fulfilled when I can definitively say how I've helped someone.
 I've experienced this most when using EMDR.
 Clients can specifically say that they are sleeping better, no longer have anxiety, or can interact in important relationships with patience and perspective.